Annual General Meeting - April 15

 We are honoured that Mark Albany (see bio below) has agreed to be our guest speaker for this year's AGM.
 We have asked Mark to speak about what some of the Downtown areas were like prior to the arrival of colonists.
-He will also speak about some of the effects of those changes on the Songhees and Esquimalt peoples.
+He will also speak about some of the effects on the Songhees and Esquimalt peoples of the changes that came with colonization.
 This will be presented with regards to other worldwide issues past and present.

 If you are not able to attend in person, you can click here to register to participate online via Zoom.